 If the idea of hiking from town to town does not sound like your idea of fun, you can purchase a train ticket and use the train to hop from town to town.
-You can also take a guided tour from La Spezia where you visit several of the towns with an experienced guide or a private tour where you can customize your itinerary.
+You can also take a guided tour from La Spezia where you visit several of the towns with an experienced guide.

 10 Day Italy Itinerary: Day 8

 Travel from the Cinque Terre to Milan and Venice